meluron/.github/profile/README.md

 ## 🙏 Namaste, Welcome to our space!
 ---

-I’m Ankit Anand, founder of **Meluron** — *where utility drives innovation*.
+I’m Ankit Anand, founder of **meluron** — *where utility drives innovation*.

-I started **Meluron** to create tools that add real value to people’s lives and empower them to achieve more.
+I started **meluron** to create tools that add real value to people’s lives and empower them to achieve more.

 ---